chipmuenk/pyfda/README.md

 ## Binaries / Bundles
 Currently, binaries (created with [pyInstaller](https://www.pyinstaller.org/)) are provided for 64 bit Win 7 ...
 10 and for 64 bit Ubuntu (created with 2020.04).
 The binaries may work with other systems, too (untested).
 The binaries don't modify the system (except for two ASCII configuration files and a log file), they self-extract to a temporary directory that is automatically deleted when pyfda is terminated (except when it crashes).
 No additionaly software / libraries need to be installed.
 For details, see [INSTALLATION.md](INSTALLATION.md).

-pyFDA source code ist distributed under a permissive MIT license, binaries / bundles come with a GPLv3 license due to bundled components with stricter licenses.
+pyfda source code ist distributed under a permissive MIT license, binaries / bundles come with a GPLv3 license due to bundled components with stricter licenses.

 ## Prerequisites